 Click the Configuration Settings gear for that UTA/module.

-Click the General tab, locate the +AI section, and then click Application Analysis.
+- Locate the +AI section, and then click Application Analysis.

 Create an AI Application Analysis Set